spatialos/UnrealGDK/SpatialGDK/Documentation/content/cross-server-rpcs.md

 In native-Unreal networking, [RPCs (Unreal documentation)](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors/RPCs) are functions which either the client or the server use to send messages to each other over a network connection.

-Cross-server RPCs are a custom solution to take advantage of the SpatialOS distributed server architecture.
+Cross-server RPCs facilitate [zoning]({{urlRoot}}/content/glossary#zoning), which is one of the GDK's options for multiserver development.

+> **Note:** Support for zoning is currently in pre-alpha.
+We invite you to try out the [multiserver zoning shooter tutorial]({{urlRoot}}/content/tutorials/multiserver-shooter/tutorial-multiserver-intro) and learn about how it works, but we don’t recommend you start developing features that use zoning yet.

-In Unreal’s native single-client architecture, your game server holds the canonical state of the whole game world.
+In Unreal’s native single-server architecture, your game server holds the canonical state of the whole game world.
 As there is a single game server, it has complete authority over all server Actors and so it is able to invoke and execute functions on Actors unhindered.

 In SpatialOS games, there can be more than one server; these multiple servers are known as “server-workers”.
 (Find out more about server-workers as well as “client-workers” in the [glossary]({{urlRoot}}/content/glossary#worker).)
-As a SpatialOS game runs across many server-workers, SpatialOS server-workers have the concept of “worker authority” - where only one server-worker at a time is able to invoke and execute functions on Actors.
+In a SpatialOS game that runs across many server-workers, SpatialOS server-workers have the concept of “worker authority” - where only one server-worker at a time is able to invoke and execute functions on Actors.
 (Find out more about authority in the [glossary]({{urlRoot}}/content/glossary#authority).)

 As Unreal expects there to be only one server, rather than several servers, the GDK has a custom solution to take advantage of the SpatialOS distributed server architecture.
 This involves handling the scenario where a server-worker attempts to invoke an RPC on an Actor that another server-worker has [authority]({{urlRoot}}/content/glossary#worker) over.
 This custom solution is the cross-server RPC.
 The GDK offers cross-server RPC in addition to support for the [native RPC types that Unreal provides (Unreal documentation)](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors/RPCs).

-When a cross-server RPC is invoked by a non-authoritative server-worker, SpatialOS routes the execution through the SpatialOS [Runtime]({{urlRoot}}/content/glossary#spatialos-runtime) to the authoritative server-worker - this authoritative server-worker executes the RPC.
+When a cross-server RPC is invoked by a server-worker, SpatialOS routes the execution through the SpatialOS [Runtime]({{urlRoot}}/content/glossary#spatialos-runtime) to the server-worker that has authority - this server-worker executes the RPC.

 The example diagram below shows a player successfully shooting another player’s hat across a server-worker boundary.